OpenModelica/OpenModelica/doc/UsersGuide/source/omedit.rst

   -  *Ignore __OpenModelica_simulationFlags annotation* – if true then ignores the __OpenModelica_simulationFlags
      annotation while running the simulation.

+  -  *Enable new frontend use in OMC API (faster GUI response)* - if true then uses the new frontend in OMC API calls.

+  -  *Display errors/warnings when instantiating the graphical annotations* - if true then the errors/warnings are shown when using OMC API for graphical annotations.

   -  *Save class before simulation* – if true then always saves the class before running the simulation.

   -  *Switch to plotting perspective after simulation* – if true then GUI always switches to plotting perspective after the simulation.